 Symptom Cause Remedy

-Front lamp or rear lamp does not go on, even when the switch is pressed.
-The default settings in the electric drive system have probably been configured incorrectly.
+Front lamp or rear lamp does not go on, even when the switch is pressed. oes not go on, even system have probably been configured incorrectly.
 Take pedelec out of service immediately.
 Contact specialist dealer.

-pressed.
 The light is defective.

-Table 55: Lighting error solution
+Table 50: Lighting error solution